ICAERUS-EU/icaerus-repo-template/README.md

 - README.md                  # Repository README
 ```

 You can also check out [`uavgeo`](https://github.com/icaerus-eu/uavgeo) for an example `python` project folder/file structure that is published and available through `pip`.
-Or [`p2p-ros`](https://github.com/jurriandoornbos/p2p-ros) for a ROS related project.
+Or [`p2p-ros`](https://github.com/jurriandoornbos/p2p_ros) for a ROS related project.

 ### Topics
 To help out findability, and usability in the ICAERUS platform (WP6), the repo's should be [labeled correctly using GitHub Topics](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics).
-These topics are still under construction and debate, but here is an idea of what to use:
+These topics are still under construction and debate, but here is an idea of what we can use:

 * UC related: `uc1`, `uc2`, `uc3`, `uc4`, `uc5`
 * WP related: `wp2`, `wp3`, `wp6`